 - Maintenance Concerns

-If students become aware of needed repairs, either in rooms, bathrooms, or other public areas, they should contact their floor’s Resident Advisor or Area Coordinator.
+If students become aware of needed repairs, either in rooms, bathrooms, or other public areas, they should submit a work order.

 - Off-Campus Housing